 White Nile - The White Nile, which flows north from Lake Victoria, and the Blue Nile, which flows west from Ethiopia, are the two main tributaries of the Nile River and join together to form the main Nile River at present-day Khartoum, Sudan.

-Zambesi River - Also called Liambai or Upper Zambesi by Livingstone.
+Zambezi River - Also called Liambai or Upper Zambezi by Livingstone.
 Major river in south central Africa that rises in present-day Zambia, then flows east across the continent to the Indian Ocean.